Records Request Regulation 118

 D. If preparation of the response to the request exceeds four (4) hours, the university will charge a presumed rate of $18.00 per hour for the additional time.

-E. The Director of Communications & Marketing Coordinator will provide an estimate of the costs for an extraordinary request prior to making the records available for inspection or release and allow the requestor the option of either agreeing to pay the charge or revising the request to narrow its nature or scope.
+E. The Director of Strategic Communications will provide an estimate of the costs for an extraordinary request prior to making the records available for inspection or release and allow the requestor the option of either agreeing to pay the charge or revising the request to narrow its nature or scope.

 F. Multiple requests within a short period of time from the same individual will be considered a single request for purposes of determining whether to charge under this section.